Frank Pagliaro: Actor, Director, Playwright, Producer

 Let's make the thing!

-Thanks for visiting my website.
-Here you'll find information about my background, skill sets, and recent/upcoming projects.
+Thanks for visiting my website!
 My passion is classical/early modern theatre - I'd be happy to alternate between Shakespeare and Chekhov for the rest of my life - but I also enjoy working on new plays or in front of a camera.

-Please reach out if you have a project in mind...you can check out my Actors Access profile here and my Backstage profile here.
+Please reach out if you have a project in mind, and check out my Actors Access profile here and my Backstage profile here.

 About Me